Fellah-wassim/Fellah-wassim/README.md

 ## Student, Front-end web developer and graphic designer!!

-- 🌱 I’m currently learning Full Stack Web Development
+- 🌱 I’m currently learning MERN stack developement and how to write clean codes
 - 👀 I’m interested in Software Engineering.
 - 🥅 2023 Goals: Learn more about web development & graphic design.
 - ⚡ Fun fact: I love to draw, play football and cook.